-Distributed MPTs: A number of works [23], [25] study distributed MPTs to improve storage performance.
-In [25], the authors introduce mLSM, which splits the storage layer into multiple MPTs.
+Distributed MPTs: A number of works [36], [38] study distributed MPTs to improve storage performance.
+In [38], the authors introduce mLSM, which splits the storage layer into multiple MPTs.
 This allows to reduce the authenticated read and write amplification.
 By decoupling the verifier with the lookup, mLSM reduced the I/O workload between reads and writes.
 However, increasing the number of levels in the MPT structure introduces a separate write amplification between layers and performance considerations need to be made when doing compaction between different tries.

-In [23], the authors introduce Rainblock, which uses distributed sharding for the MPTs to improve storage performance in Ethereum based clients [23].
+Soujanya et al. [36] introduce Rainblock, which uses distributed sharding for the MPTs to improve storage performance in Ethereum based clients [36].
 The underlying architecture proposes to decouple nodes into clients, miners, and storage nodes.
 This allows the storage nodes to use a distributed and sharded MPT in order to provide witness proofs to verify blocks based on the Merkle root.
 However, Rainblock requires major changes to existing Ethereum clients, as there is no such distinction between clients, miners and storage nodes.
-On the other hand, our LMPT design does not require major architectural changes and can be applied directly to existing nodes in Ethereum with few modifications, as we discussed in Section III.
+On the other hand, our LMPT design does not require major architectural changes and can be applied directly to existing nodes in Ethereum with few modifications, as we discussed in Section IV.
+Chenxing et al. [26] evaluated the TPS performance of both LMPT and Rainblock under a large block size configuration of 20,000 transactions per block (in our experiments we use more realistic block sizes that reflect real gas limits) for simple payments and ERC20 transfers.
+Their results (Figure 2 in [26]) show that Rainblock achieves a small TPS increase of 10% over LMPT.
+Chenxing et al. [26] proposes LVMT a new blockchain storage that instead of MPT it uses a new cryptographic vector commitment scheme called authenticated multipoint evaluation tree (AMT) that can update commitment (i.e., the hash root) in constant time instead of $O(\log n)$ in MPT.
+An LVMT-based client can achieve a much better TPS than both Rainblock and LMPT [26].
+However, similar to Rainblock, LVMT requires major changes to existing Ethereum clients, replacing the whole MPT storage data structures by AMT-based data structures.
+On the other hand, our LMPT design builds on the existing MPT storage data structures.